rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         }
     }

-Do not forget to use the correct type annotation here (`JooqCodeGenerationTask`), otherwise it'd just resolve to `gradle.api.tasks.Task` and you will get an error.
+Do not forget to use the correct type annotation here (`JooqCodeGenerationTask`), otherwise it'll just resolve to `gradle.api.tasks.Task` and you will get an error, something along the lines of `javaExecAction` and `execResultHandler` not being resolved.

 ### Contact